The-Placeholder/PosiTest/README.md

 ## Features
 - Full testing suite with live chat, shared code editor, and timer
-- shared code editor that compiles and executes in real time
+- Shared code editor that compiles and executes in real time
 - Instructor-specific controls
 - Waiting lobby with routes to testing rooms and live chat
 - Secure login and user registration